Dapo-Obembe/swiftpress/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## Sponsorhip

+If you'd love to sponsor SwiftPress, please do.
+It will help reach wider audiences and more cool features.

 ## License

 This project is licensed under the GPL v2 or later.